 Or are they going to close when we have to apply for licensure?
 Which I think is like in December.
 But there’s been fear.
 We know some will close completely.
 But what the other affect some specific issues with the bill, one is you have to have a state ID to use these harm reduction services.

 That’s going to be, it’s going to reduce their effectiveness.
 So it’s not that the programs would close if that was the only stipulation it’s that a lot of people are going, they don’t have a state ID.
 Again, with the community that I work with, it’s incredibly rare for them to have an ID.
 And if we don’t.

 If they don’t have one, they can’t go.
 And so if you have a program that will serve.
 The community, but only a small fraction of it can actually access it.
-You’re not going to see those big public health benefits, the people who can go still benefit, but you don’t see the big things, the reduction of the spread of HIV, which is absolutely critical in Kanawha county and Campbell county canal where they have the most concerning HIV outbreak in the country and Cabo county, where we have our own HIV cluster.
+You’re not going to see those big public health benefits, the people who can go still benefit, but you don’t see the big things, the reduction of the spread of HIV, which is absolutely critical in Kanawha county and Campbell county canal where they have the most concerning HIV outbreak in the country and Cabell County, where we have our own HIV cluster.

 And I guarantee you, we are seeing the tip of the iceberg in our communities.
 The very tip I think unfortunately there’s a lot we don’t know about already.
 And once all of the stipulations of this bill go into effect, it’s going to get much worse.
 So I think all those things, some programs will close.

 Generally.
 They’ll all become less effective because of these requirements.
 And I don’t know.
 My hope is that enough of us are passionate about it and can work together in court.
 I’ve actually been talking with people who work with harm reduction programs in several different parts of the state to try to come up with a coordinated effort, to keep as many as possible alive, and to keep resources going throughout the state to try to coordinate to some extent because I feel like there are going to be placed in the state where right now, I don’t know what Charleston’s going to do.